2pai/wit-iot/readme-en.md

 #### Configure Frontend

-There are several things to take attention to, we have to make sure the configuration in our application was correct.
-We have to define several things like address of API Gateway, address of MQTT, port of MQTT(Websocket), date format, and language format that are used in Speech Recognition API.
+There are several things to take attention to, we have to make sure the configuration in our application is correct.
+We have to define several things, like the address of API Gateway, address of MQTT, port of MQTT(Websocket), date format, and language format that are used in Speech Recognition API.

 ```js
          /* ...
 Truncated code  */